stormreaever/derevon-setting/src/book/gnoll-attack.md

 ### The Village of Bryder

-The PCs are residents of a small village called Bryder.
-One or two (of the more exotic races) might be travelers passing through.
+The PCs are staying in a small village called Bryder.

 Bryder is in the Barony of Antrim, in the County of Blackmere.